Azure/Cloud-Native/website/blog/2022-09-03/index.md

  | - node_modules
  | - host.json
  | - package.json
- | - extensions.csproj
+ | - local.settings.json
 ```

 We'll dive into what the contents of these files look like, when we build and deploy the first function.
+We'll cover `local.settings.json` in the _About Local Testing_ section at the end.

+---

 ## My First Function App